Gemtuzumab ozogamicin (Mylotarg®)

-We use the term gemtuzumab throughout this information to mean gemtuzumab ozogamicin.
+We use the term gemtuzumab in this information to mean gemtuzumab ozogamicin.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-You will be given gemtuzumab as an outpatient or during a stay in hospital.
-It can be given on its own or in combination with other cancer drugs.
+You may have gemtuzumab as part of your first treatment for AML.
+You will usually be given gemtuzumab during a stay in hospital.
+It is given in combination with other cancer drugs.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.